Survey and Impact Assessment of Derelict Fish Traps in St. Thomas and St. John, U.S. Virgin Islands

 We mapped fishing effort in St. John and St. Thomas, documenting the number and type (fish or lobster) of traps being used, and their specific locations.
 Trap use had not been characterized at this scale for this region.

 We collected information from local fishermen about trap discarding practices and locations where traps had been lost in the past.
 Our partners ran field experiments to quantify fish death in controlled derelict traps and to assess trap degradation.
-We tested the Navy’s autonomous underwater vehicles (AUV) equipped with sidescan sonar to evaluate their ability to detect derelict traps in and adjacent to various complexities of coral reefs.
+We tested the U.S. Navy’s autonomous underwater vehicles (AUVs) equipped with sidescan sonar to evaluate their ability to detect derelict traps in and adjacent to various complexities of coral reefs.

 What We Found

 Approximately 6,500 traps were used in the region, and the total annual loss rate was estimated to be 10 percent.
 Traps from the primary commercial fishery were primarily found in deep water locations on the south shores of St. John and St. Thomas.
 An unknown fishing group targeted shallow waters.
 The mortality of fish held in experimental derelict traps was 5 percent, with an estimated $30,000 to $40,000 in annual catch loss.

 Our experimental traps at 10 meters moved considerably (up to 150 meters) by a hurricane; movement before the storm was negligible.
 Traps at 20 meters were not moved by the hurricane.
 Fish movement was not impaired in traps with escape panels open, and mortality was rare.
 Some experimental derelict traps provided structure for juvenile fish species.
 In many cases, abandoned traps had been colonized by benthic organisms, including stony corals.
 AUVs were successful at identifying traps in low relief habitats.

 We are pursuing partnerships to continue AUV surveys to fully quantify derelict fish trap abundance in the study area.
 We hope to use the AUV to verify potential archaeological sites such as shipwrecks.